zekinah/magento2-required-login/README.md

 ```

 ## Debugging
-* To check the values setting
+* To check the values setting:
     * Disable the module through backend, and visit [yoursite.com]/requiredlogin/index/config
-* To check the page that the customers trying to access directly.
+* To check the page that the customers trying to access directly:
     * Go to var/log/ and open system.log and you will see, `Zone_RequiredLogin Blocked : [url]`

 ## Author